annaesvensson/yellow-search/README.md

 <p align="center"><img src="search-screenshot.png?raw=true" alt="Screenshot"></p>

+## How to install an extension

+[Download ZIP file](https://github.com/annaesvensson/yellow-search/archive/main.zip) and copy it into your `system/extensions` folder.
+[Learn more about extensions](https://github.com/annaesvensson/yellow-update).

 ## How to use a search

 The search is available on your website as `http://website/search/`.
 It searches trough content of the entire website, only visible pages are included.
 To show a search field on your website use a `[search]` shortcut.